 The group of Andrey Kozlov researches the underlying molecular mechanisms of trauma-, shock- and inflammation-induced organ failure.
 The focus is put on the dysfunction of different subcellular structures such as mitochondria, the endoplasmatic reticulum or the nucleus.
 Furthermore, pathological intracellular signaling cascades are examined that rely for example on gaseous messengers (nitric oxides, carbon monoxide, hydrogen sulphide) or intracellular redox reactions.
 Other research focuses on:

-- Impact of mitochondrial reactive oxygen species (ROS) on systemic inflammatory response system (SIRS)- or Sepsis-induced organ failure
+- Impact of mitochondrial reactive oxygen species (ROS) on systemic inflammatory response syndrome (SIRS)- or sepsis-induced organ failure

-- Pathophysiological role of free redox active iron in hypoxic tissues during the development of organ failure
+- Pathophysiological role of free reactive iron species in hypoxic tissues during the development of organ failure

 - Pathophysiological role of STAT- and AIF-mediated processes during the development of inflammation reactions and cancer